Secondary double glazing leadedlight windows in listed buildings..

 Note: Before cutting them to length you will need to remember to take off the depth of both the top and bottom pieces.
 12.5mm in my case X 2 =25mm and mark them out. (the overall length of the sides less 25mm if you are using 12.5mm deep door stops).
 Make sure your cut is accurate as you will again need a snug fit in order to be able to build the rest of your unit without needing to wait for the fixings to dry.

 With both the top, bottom and side pieces made and labelled it is now time to paint them to match the mullions or existing frames.
-For this I first primed them and then I used standard emulsion paint, but you can use whatever paint suits you.
+For this I first primed them and then I used standard brilliant white emulsion paint, but you can use whatever paint suits you.
+If your mullions are unpainted then perhaps a natural stone looking paint would be better.
 It is important that you try to colour match your glazing frame with the aperture you are going to fix them in as this helps to hide the unit.

 While you are waiting for the paint to dry on your frame inserts you can now measure the overall aperture size and cut your acrylic sheet to size.